Bryan Gunn: Norwich City

 In November 1989, Gunn was involved in a controversial incident that attracted significant media attention.
 Norwich played Arsenal at Highbury and with five minutes remaining, Arsenal's David O'Leary scored an equaliser that brought the scores to 3–3.
-Then, in the dying seconds of the match, the referee awarded Arsenal a penalty kick—and the chance to seal the match.
+Then, in the dying seconds of the match, the referee awarded Arsenal a penalty kick — and the chance to seal the match.
 The Norwich players were already annoyed by the match situation, and their perception was that the decision was "really dodgy".
 Gunn saved Lee Dixon's shot, but the ball was not cleared.
 In the resulting melee, Mark Bowen and Ian Culverhouse for Norwich and Alan Smith for Arsenal challenged for the ball.
 "The three of them got in an almighty tangle and the ball, along with all of them, was bundled over the line," Gunn remembers.
 The goal was awarded, but the situation rapidly deteriorated: the three players in the goal had "a little skirmish".
 Separately, Arsenal's Nigel Winterburn gave "a gloat to Dale Gordon, who promptly pushed him".
 The result was mayhem:

-All of a sudden it was kicking off, big time.
+"All of a sudden it was kicking off, big time.
 Everyone started piling in, right in front of me...
 The only people not involved were [Arsenal players] John Lukic, Tony Adams, David O'Leary and me...
 I went over to break things up... and spotted the cavalry coming over the half-way line, in the shape of O'Leary and Adams.
 I felt it was my job to head them off at the pass and moved in, instinctively grabbing Adams with one hand and thumping him with the other."

 All but one of the 22 players on the pitch were involved in the fracas, but no one was sent off.
-The next day, the newspapers carried headlines and photos of what they called 'The Highbury Brawl'.
+The next day, the newspapers carried headlines and photos of what they called "The Highbury Brawl".
 That afternoon, Gunn received a phone call from a Today journalist, who told him that the Arsenal players had said Gunn had instigated the fight.
-Enraged, the Norwich keeper retorted that it was the other way around.
+Enraged, Gunn retorted that it was the other way around.
 Monday's headline read "Gunn blames Arsenal".
 Gunn was censured by The Football Association and warned about his future conduct.
 Both clubs were fined, and Gunn was docked a fortnight's wages (about £800) by Norwich City.